 One interesting effort is taking place in the Belgian city of Bruges, where a number of measures have been put in place to make the city safe and welcoming for people with dementia.

-The BBC reports that Bruges is turning itself into a dementia-friendly city by making citywide changes such as adding special signs to shop windows indicating that they are safe places for people with dementia who are lost or need help (similar to the safe-place signs used for children in some parts of the U.S.).
+The BBC reports that Bruges is turning itself into a dementia-friendly city by making citywide changes, such as adding special signs to shop windows indicating that they are safe places for people with dementia who need help (similar to the safe-place signs used for children in some parts of the U.S.).

 The city also maintains a database of people at risk of wandering so that they can be located quickly should they become lost.
 The database includes the location of places that registered wanderers used to live and work, as these are often the location they will seek during their confused misadventures.